greenya/SpaceLib/README.md

 TODO: [?] terse: maybe add support for nested groups? need to see good reason with example first

+---- maybe remove raylib/res package ----

+TODO: raylib/res: when printing error about "Generate atlas texture failed: Unable to fit SPRITE", set its coords to lower right corner of the texture, so it will be like 1x1 of color (255,0,255,255) and should be visible on the screen

+TODO: raylib/res: sprite: add support for animations (Sprite.info variant)
+    would be nice to support animation names, so its possible to express something like: draw_sprite(character_sprite.anim.seq["walk"], rect, tint)
+    simple animation has single sequence named "default"

-TODO: [?] res: audio: maybe add support for variations, e.g. book_flip-1, book_flip-2, book_flip-3 should be single sound "book_flip" with 3 variations; need thinking how to make it, but the idea is to use rl.PlaySound(app.res.sounds["bool_flip"]) and get random variation
+TODO: [?] raylib/res: audio: maybe add support for variations, e.g. book_flip-1, book_flip-2, book_flip-3 should be single sound "book_flip" with 3 variations; need thinking how to make it, but the idea is to use rl.PlaySound(app.res.sounds["bool_flip"]) and get random variation
     // [?] maybe we need "spacelib:raylib/audio" package to have "play_random(list: [] rl.Sound)"
     // ...maybe not // -- needs thinking
     // [?] maybe just load "book_flip-1" as "book_flip", and extend Sound struct to have